Good Omens TV series filming location guide Where is the Amazon series filmed? - Mash Viral

 (embed) https://www.youtube.com/watch?v=hUJoR4vlIIs (/ embed)

-If heaven is a first-class property, hell is the office in the basement of a difficult business – cramped, dingy, and looking for a good coat of paint.
-In Cape Town, scenes were shot in which the location crew found a former slaughterhouse and filled it with mismatched plastic chairs, scattered rubbish and lights dangling from the ceiling.
+If heaven is a first-class property, hell is the office in the basement of a highly competitive company – cramped, dingy and looking for a good coat of paint.
+In Cape Town scenes were shot in which the location crew found a former slaughterhouse and filled it with mismatched plastic chairs, scattered rubbish and lights on the ceiling.

 Neil Gaiman also created sinuous motivational posters for the walls of hell with subtitles such as “You don’t matter” and “Just tear your own throat out with a stapler for more efficient service”.